-Andalusia is known for a lot of artistic and patrimonial richness thanks to the melting pot of cultures that have lived in this region over the centuries.
-One of the splendorous time periods was during the Roman Empire, when Andalusia was known as the Bética, one of the many provinces that the Roman Empire had conquered around the world.
-We can still find traces of the grandeur of those times, and therefore today we want to bring you five mesmerizing Roman sites that we can find on Andalusia.
+Andalusia is known for an impressive artistic and patrimonial heritage thanks to the mix of cultures that have lived in this region over the centuries.
+One of the splendorous time periods was during the Roman Empire, when Andalusia was known as La Bética, one of the many provinces that the Roman Empire had conquered around the world.
+We can still find traces of the grandeur of those times, and therefore today we want to bring you five mesmerizing Roman sites that we can find in Andalusia.

 Acinipo in Ronda (Málaga)

 21 km away from Ronda we can find this impressive Roman site, known to be one of Andalusia’s most important sites.
 Among the remains of this ancient city, the theatre built in 1st century B.C. stands out, but the remains of its hot springs and several Roman houses are also visible.
 Unfortunately it does not have a conditioned structure for tourists, but it is definitely worth visiting.

 Baelo Claudia is, without a doubt, one of the best known Roman sites in Andalusia.
 In line with the wonderful beach of Bologna, we have this spectacular archaeological complex.
 There are still several elements that are very representative of the urbanism of the period like the square, the theatre and the necropolis.
 It is interesting to visit the museum which, from 2007, offers a lot of information about the old city.

 Roman Baths of the Hedionda in Casares (Málaga)